 Select as many options as may be relevant to capture a broad range of grants.
 You can always filter your matches by funding use later.

-If you're looking for general operating funds, we suggest selecting 'General Operating Expenses' as well as 'Project/Program' and/or 'Education/Outreach' (if you're an education organization).
+If you're looking for general operating funds, we suggest selecting "General Operating Expenses" as well as "Project/Program" and/or "Education/Outreach" (if you're an education organization).
 Funders often want to provide restricted funding first (e.g. funding that will be used to run a specific program or for a specific purpose) - once they've funded you a few years in a row and have built up a relationship with your organization, they may be open to providing general operating funds.

-If you are looking for capital project funding, select both 'Capital Project' and 'Project/Program'.
+If you are looking for capital project funding, select both "Capital Project" and "Project/Program".
 Funders who broadly fund projects/programs may be open to funding capital projects (they may just not explicitly mention it in their grant description).
-When reviewing your matches, review the 'Ineligibility' section of our grant pages to see if the funder specifically excludes capital project funding.
+When reviewing your matches, review the Ineligibility section of our grant pages to see if the funder specifically excludes capital project funding.
 If not, check the past grantee list in their 990 to see if they've funded capital projects in the past.
 If you can't get a clear picture from their 990 or website, you can always contact the funder directly to inquire.

+Congrats!
+You have yourself a strong project that will result in relevant Matches!
 Now that you've created the perfect project, import historical grants you'd previously been working on to your Project Tracker!
 See how here.